How a contest works

 A deck of cards – For contest chairs to determine the speaking order.

-The scripts are updated most years.
-To find the latest, go to toastmasters.org.nz/events/contests and search the page for ‘Speech Contest Scripts’.
+Since this is updated every year find the latest script at toastmasters.org.nz/events/contests and search the page for ‘Speech Contest Scripts’.
 An older version of the script can be found here.